Manitoba History: Small Farmers, Big Business, and the Battle over the “Prairie Sentinels”

 by Karen Nicholson

-The most recent National Historic Site in Manitoba ranks among the largest in Canada’s repertoire, if only in the number of board feet (BFM) of lumber involved.
+The most recent national historic site in Manitoba ranks among the largest in Canada’s repertoire, if only in the number of board feet (BFM) of lumber involved.
 The Inglis Elevator Row contains at least 500,000 BFM.
-When the elevators were erected in the 1920s, Burrows Lumber Company, the main supplier in the Parkland region, was turning out 5,000,0007,000,000 BFM annually, most of it destined for railway ties and grain storage structures.
+When the elevators were erected in the 1920s, Burrows Lumber Company, the main supplier in the Parkland region, was turning out 5,000,000 to 7,000,000 BFM annually, most of it destined for railway ties and grain storage structures.
 The Canadian Northern Railway (today part of Canadian National Railways) alone constructed 3200 km of branch lines across the province between 1897 and 1930.
 About 2000 grain elevators were built in the same period.
 It is not surprising that the completion of these portions of Manitoba’s infrastructure coincided with the exhaustion of most of Manitoba’s old growth forests.

 Brookdale flat warehouse, the only one remaining in Manitoba, 1981.

 Wheat was first grown in the prairie West (Red River Settlement) in 1815, but there was no market for it beyond the subsistence needs of the settlers.
 In 1870, Red Fife, hard spring wheat, was introduced to Red River via the United States.
 That same year a new technology, “the Lacroix purifier,” was developed.
 The purifier separated the bran from the wheat berry through use of a shaking screen and air currents, thus allowing the middling, or floury part of the wheat berry, to be refined rather than pulverized.
 This invention, along with the new chilled roller-milling process, made it possible to transform the hard spring wheat, which had proven itself suitable to prairie soils and climatic conditions, into flour for world markets.
 This development was an important factor in the settlement of western Canada.